Rezelk/SlideShow/README.md

 The first, edit slideshow file "myslide.txt" in "content" directory.

 Grammer:
- Shileshow file file is based on Markdown notation and PukiWiki notation.
+ Shileshow file file is based on like Markdown notation and like PukiWiki notation.
- If you want to know details of grammer, you refer sample slideshow text (myslide.txt).
+ If you want to know details of grammar, you refer sample slideshow text (myslide.txt).

 If you want to change file name of slideshow or reference, you have to change "ops.xml". cf) src(attribute) in slideshow(element)